aleen42/PersonalWiki/projectManagement/review/review.md

     - *<strong>wrong reason</strong>: do not need to*
 - The executing tasks of the WBS remain constant from project to project.
     - *<strong>wrong reason</strong>: similar but not constant*
-- Corrective actions reduce the probability of negative consequences associated with project risks, while preventive actions should result in improvements in project performance.
+- The format of the WBS dictionary is essentially the same for all projects.
-    - *<strong>wrong reason</strong>: it's reversed*
+    - *<strong>wrong reason</strong>: it can be various*
 - Corrective actions reduce the probability of negative consequences associated with project risks, while preventive actions should result in improvements in project performance.
     - *<strong>wrong reason</strong>: it's reversed*